 In 1838 a good part of the palace was pulled down and the stone sold as building material.
 In 1872 the then owner, Arthur Wellington Marshall, built Victorian House, later called Buckden Towers, on the north side of the inner courtyard.
 The new structure was designed by Robert Edis, who was the architect for the original Sandringham House.

 Abortive attempts to rebuild the palace were made during the 20th century, and it was used as a residence, convalescent home, and a hostel for farm workers.
 Eventually, in 1956, the palace passed to the Claretian missionaries, who gradually restored many of the original buildings and built a new chapel.

 Buckden Towers is now used by the Claretian order as a retreat centre and residential study facility.
-At present Buckden Towers is open for visitors to stroll the grounds during daylight hours, but there is not normally access to the interior of the buildings.
-This is a truly lovely Elizabethan complex of buildings, and makes a wonderful sight next to the parish church next door.
+At present Buckden Towers is open for visitors to stroll the grounds during daylight hours, but there is not normally any access to the interior of the buildings.
+This is a truly lovely Elizabethan complex of buildings and makes a wonderful sight next to the parish church next door.